Table of Contents

 How Do I Deal With Poor Wi-Fi Connections?

 Unfortunately, there aren’t many options for bad Wi-Fi connections.
 You can try moving to a spot with better Wi-Fi reception.
-Alternatively, you can switch to a wired connection or some other faster network.
+Alternatively, you can switch to a wired connection or a faster network.

 So what are you waiting for?
 Sign up for free and get the best JS file upload experience with Filestack!